• Yachting World

 The WHY200 was designed by Wally founder Luca Bassani in collaboration with the Ferretti Group 's in-house engineering department.
 The first hull was delivered in 2021 and finished in an eye-catching 'Wally Silver'.
 "With its widebody design, this 200 GT yacht offers far larger volumes compared to traditional motorboats, plus a living space ...

-18. Luca Bassani
+15. Luca Bassani

-19. First Details Revealed: wallywhy100
+16. First Details Revealed: wallywhy100

 Wally's wallywhy100 can be used as a weekender or as a support yacht.
 Courtesy Wally.
 Wally has revealed the first details about its 69-foot wallywhy100, which is joining the wallywhy200 and wallywhy150 in the builder's lineup..
 Exteriors on the wallywhy100 are by the Wally-Ferretti Group engineering team, with Studio A. Vallicelli & C. responsible for the interior design.

-20. Wally wallywhy100 Project
+17. Wally wallywhy100 New

-wallywhy100 project.
+wallywhy100 new. new.
 Demand for a smaller yacht in our wallywhy range inspired Wally to create a crossover boat that combines the same spirit of bold innovation and volume in a more nimble package.
 Coming in under 70ft LOA, the wallywhy100 is a coupé that really challenges the genre.
 At its core is a single flush deck running from bow to stern.

-21. WallyIsland
+23. WallyIsland

 WallyIsland was a 325-foot-long (99 m) [1] steel motor yacht proposal published by Wally Yachts in 2007.
 She was intended to be one of the world's largest private yachts.
 [2] The defining feature of WallyIsland was her large main deck area.
 Measured at 1,000 square metres (11,000 sq ft), it was designed to maximize open space and allow a large ...